 Are Loss of Consortium Damages Limited?

 Depending on the type of lawsuit, certain limits may apply to a loss of consortium claim.
 Since it falls under the category of compensatory damages, loss of consortium is limited by state compensatory caps.
 It may also be limited by certain insurance and/or liability limits.
-An experienced personal injury lawyer can evaluate your specific case and advise you of any applicable limitations.
+Our experienced personal injury lawyers can evaluate your specific case and advise you of any applicable limitations.

 Loss of Consortium Examples